Carra2023/ENVI5809_Group-2_LSD-Forecast-Modelling/README.md

 Data Table Summary
 ![image](https://user-images.githubusercontent.com/90363570/134794416-55b121e1-8051-4668-869b-4a2d0e74d263.png)

-### Example of data set from wave buoy data offshore Sydney and graph plotting 7 day forecast against real time observations.
+### Example of data set from wave buoy data offshore Sydney, showing prevailing wave height and direction.
+Below is a graph plotting the 7 day wave height and direction forecast against real time observations.
+(Graph and Image Source: Manly Hydraulics Lab Website: https://forecast.waves.nsw.gov.au/index.php?init=1&cont=10&zoom=7&mod=20
 ![image](https://user-images.githubusercontent.com/90363570/134794932-6ffcdebc-61ae-4192-8792-7474362d6b34.png)

 ## Summary of Analysis
 This project is designed so that the final model and code will be customizable and we hope to consider it a blueprint model that can be applied to any region around the world with nearshore wave data.